Obi: Anti-Ihedioha protest erupts in Abia

 By Steve Oko

-Obi’s supporters who staged a protest Monday in Umuahia, said the former Governor must publish unreserved apologies to Ndigbo on national dailies and via national television and radio houses before his apologies would be accepted.
+Obi’s supporters who staged a protest yesterday in Umuahia, said the former governor must publish unreserved apologies to Ndigbo on national dailies and via national television and radio houses before his apologies would be accepted.

 The group which met under the aegis of Coalition for Peter Obi (CPO), expressed disappointment and shock over the remarks credited to Ihedioha.